Dr.Feickert Volare Turntable – First Impressions and Listening Notes

 This album was recorded digitally then remastered / mixed in the analog domain and is available as a Mobile Fidelity release.
 (There were a few 16/44.1 recordings that stood out from the crowd sonically, Dire Straits’ Brothers In Arms, Paul Simon’s Graceland, Ry Cooder’s Bop Till you Drop and TFF’s Seeds of Love among the most memorable).

-Digital recording is fine for less complex music, but when there are multiple tracks, multiple instruments and vocalist all competing for space in the soundscape, it can quickly sound compressed and congested.
-The Seeds of Love has some sonically sublime moments but equally it wanders into the fields of congestion and compression where there simply aren’t enough bits and digits to get it done.
+Digital recording is fine for less complex music, but when there are multiple tracks, multiple instruments, and vocalists all competing for space in the soundscape, it can quickly sound compressed and congested.
+The Seeds of Love has some sonically sublime moments but equally, it wanders into the fields of congestion and compression where there simply aren’t enough bits and digits to get it done.
 So unscrambling some of the more complex passages on this album is no mean feat.

 Part of the key to this feat of de-obfuscation is the Volare’s ability to open up the soundscape with excellent depth and layering.
 Oddly enough the soundstage width seems a little truncated when compared with the Music Hall MMF 11, which is excellent in that regard, but it could be down to inadequate break-in of the deck or cartridge.

-At the frequency extremes the Volare performs very well.
+At the frequency extremes, the Dr. Feickert Volare performs very well.
 It doesn’t quite have the same shimmer and ability to resolve information in the highest frequencies as the Music Hall MMF 11, but it makes up for that very minor shortfall with a more rock-solid and extended bass.

 The midrange frequencies are where most components either score or lose the most brownie points and that is where this table excels.
 It’s almost as if a couple of extra tubes have been added into the circuit, such is the warmth and richness that the Volare exudes.